n1ru4l/envelop/packages/plugins/newrelic/README.md

   plugins: [
     // ... other plugins ...
     useNewRelic({
       includeExecuteVariables: false, // default `false`.
-When set to `true`, includes the operation variables values
+When set to `true`, includes all the operation variables with their values
       includeRawResult: false, // default: `false`.
 When set to `true`, includes the execution result
       trackResolvers: true, // default `false`.
 When set to `true`, track resolvers as segments to monitor their performance
       includeResolverArgs: false, // default `false`.
-When set to `true`, include the args passed to resolvers
+When set to `true`, includes all the arguments passed to resolvers with their values
       rootFieldsNaming: true, // default `false`.
 When set to `true` append the names of operation root fields to the transaction name
       operationNameProperty: 'hash', // default empty.
 When passed will check for the property name passed, within the operation object.
 Will eventually use its value as operation name.
 Useful for custom operation properties (e.g. queryId/hash)
     }),